 Your employees may accept outside employment as long as their outside employment and volunteer activities won’t create a conflict of interest or the appearance of one.
 These activities must also not interfere with your employees’ full and proper performance of their university employment duties.

 Before an employee is allowed to accept outside employment, they must complete the appropriate documentation.
 Employees who are in a position classified as Exempt will complete a form via the University of Texas System Outside Activity Portal.
 Employees who are in Non-Exempt positions and who are authorized to execute or award contracts or other financial transactions on behalf of the University also complete a form via the Outside Activity Portal.
 Non-Exempt employees without these financial job duties must complete an outside employment form [PDF] and gain proper approval.
 For faculty and research staff, they must complete the appropriate form via the Outside Activity Portal and gain proper approval before the outside employment begins.
 More information on HOP 5-2011 can be found on the Provost’s website.

 How to Approve Outside Employment

-If your employee wants to seek outside employment, tell him or her to complete and sign an outside employment form [PDF], being sure to describe the general nature of the work to be performed on the form.
-You should then review the form and determine whether or not the outside employment situation meets your approval—if you have concerns about whether or not to sign the form, you can contact the Human Resource Service Center for help at 512-471-4772 or 1-800-687-4178.
-After you sign the form, you should send it on for approval by your employee's unit head, dean, director or vice president.
+If your employee wants to seek outside employment, tell him or her to complete and sign the appropriate form, being sure to describe the general nature of the work to be performed on the form.
+You should then review the form and determine whether or not the outside employment situation meets your approval—if you have concerns about whether or not to approve, contact your Strategic Workforce Solutions representative at 512-475-7200.